brotatotes/bht-automation/bht gen 1/Romans/Chapter 8/Romans 8 36 bht.md

 3. "They were reckoned as fit for nothing else, and were continually exposed unto it; were used as sheep are, as if they were made for no other use and service, but to be slaughtered."

 ### John Wesley:
-1. "All the day — That is, every day, continually."
-This quote emphasizes the enduring nature of the struggles faced by the psalmist, suggesting that their hardships are not temporary but rather a constant presence in their lives.
+1. "All the day" signifies a continuous and unceasing state of being.
+It implies that the struggles and challenges faced by the psalmist are not temporary, but rather a constant presence in their life.

-2. "We are accounted — By our enemies; by ourselves."
-This quote highlights the dual perspective from which the psalmist is being judged.
-They are not only being scrutinized and judged by their enemies but also by themselves, indicating a deep sense of self-reflection and self-criticism.
+2. The phrase "we are accounted" highlights the perception of the psalmist by both their enemies and themselves.
+It suggests that they are seen as weak, vulnerable, and perhaps even deserving of their hardships.

-3. "Psalm 44:22."
-This quote simply references the specific verse being commented on, allowing readers to easily locate and explore the verse in its entirety for a more comprehensive understanding.
+3. Psalm 44:22 captures the universal experience of feeling misunderstood and judged by others.
+It reminds us that even in our darkest moments, we are not alone in our struggles.

 ## Generation Details